Sakura in Paris (Cherry Blossom)

 - Hanami (花 見, literally “to look at the flowers”) is the traditional Japanese custom of appreciating the beauty of flowers, mainly cherry blossoms (sakura)

-- Picnicking beneath cherry blossom trees is a Japanese tradition, and it is getting popular also in Paris
+- Picnicking beneath cherry blossom trees is a Japanese tradition, and it is also becoming popular in Paris.

 - The cherry blossoms and the leaves are edible.
 In Japan, they are used in many traditional sweets and tea.

-Over the years, we have become big fans of cherry blossoms, and we look forward to the start of each spring to photograph them, so you are in good hands!
+Over the years, I have become a big fan of cherry blossoms, and I look forward to the start of each spring to photograph them, so you are in good hands!

 TIP: Celebrate your story through photography!
-Hire an amazing local photographer for the best Paris cherry blossom shots
+Hire an amazing travel photographer for the best Paris cherry blossom shots.

-Hôtel de Ville Cherry Blossom – Paris 4
+Hôtel de Ville Cherry Blossoms – Paris 4

 The Jardin des Combattants Espagnols de la Neuve opens only on weekends, and it’s a cute little haven in the center of Paris.

-Square Jean XXIII (Notre Dame) Cherry Blossom – Paris 4
+Square Jean XXIII (Notre Dame) Cherry Blossoms – Paris 4

 Sometimes you don’t have to go far to see beautiful Paris cherry blossoms.
 One of the most popular spots to see cherry blossoms in the city is Square Jean XXIII, on the south side of Notre Dame Cathedral.

-UPDATE: After the fire that ravaged the cathedral on 15 April 2019, Notre Dame Cathedral and the surrounding area, including Square Jean XXIII, are closed for restoration until further notice.
+UPDATE: After the fire that ravaged the cathedral on 15 April 2019, Notre Dame Cathedral and the surrounding area, including Square Jean XXIII, were closed for restoration.
+Notre Dame Cathedral reopened in December 2024, but the square will remain closed until further notice.
 However, you can get pleasing panoramas gazing from across the river.

 This little square located at the back of the former École Polytechnique in the Latin Quarter is dedicated to the famous physician and magnetism theorist Paul Langévin.
 In spring, magnolias and cherry trees bloom, and it’s a pleasant place to read a book under these trees.